UKCloud/documentation/articles/openshift/oshift-how-expand-persistent-vols.md

 ## Overview

 In OpenShift clusters running OpenShift v3.11 or later, it is possible to expand existing persistent volumes.
-It is necessary to shutdown any pod/container using the volume before the expansion can be performed.
+It is necessary to scale-down any pod/container using the volume before the expansion can be performed.
 In earlier versions (such as v3.9) it is necessary to raise a support request so that UKCloud admins can facilitate the expansion.

 >[!TIP]
 >To check the version of your cluster, either click "(?)" in the top-right of the web UI and select "About" or run the following while connected in the CLI client: